 - Alternatively, you can turn the technology on its head and use snail mail to send each participant a prop or a printed-out version of the presentation.

-Separating the best from the rest
+Separating the Best from the Rest

 Redesigning your pitch process to be more conversational can also keep clients engaged.
-With most senior executives reporting that they spend 20 hours or more in meetings – mostly virtual these days – having them take an active part in the pitch will ensure they pay attention and remember your pitch above other one-way presentations.
+With most senior executives reporting that they spend 20 hours per week or more in meetings – mostly virtual these days – having them take an active part in the client pitch will ensure they pay attention and remember your pitch above other one-way presentations.

 If your organization is making the change to online meetings and looking for ways to master your virtual client pitches, Doodle’s advanced scheduling features can help speed up that transition.
 Feel free to reach out to us for more information on improving meeting-related organizational productivity for you.